Ipswich, Massachusetts is America’s best-preserved Puritan Town and is known as the “Birthplace of American Independence.”

 The grand hotels of Gloucester and Cape Ann, 1905 - At the beginning of the 20th Century, Cape Ann was a popular destination for tourists.
 Gloucester’s grand hotels were the subject of “The Summer Hotel Guide,” published in 1905.
 Images and text are available through Archive.org: “This little book will rejoice in the thought that it has accomplished […]

 Asbury Grove Methodist Camp Meeting, Hamilton MA - The Asbury Grove Methodist Camp Meeting on Asbury St. in Hamilton is listed in the National Register of Historic Districts, and has a collection of historic buildings that were built between 1870 and 1960.
-The land is owned by the Association, while the houses owned individually by the residents.
-12,000 people, […]
+12,000 people, most from Boston, attended the first camp meeting in 1859.

 The last cottage on Plum Island - (This article was written by Beverly Perna before the cottage was torn down, and has been updated.)
 An iconic Ipswich landmark, the last privately owned cottage on the Ipswich end of Plum Island, was turned over to the Fish and Wildlife Service and was taken down in 2016.
 Boaters and […]

 The Ipswich Town Farm, 1817-1928 - Ipswich established its first poorhouse in 1717, and until then the poor and incapacitated were simply let out to the lowest bidder.
-There was a growing movement in Massachusetts during the early 19th century for establishing rural working town farms for the poor.
-In 1817 the town voted to buy the farm owned by John Lummus, on what is now Town Farm Road.
+In 1817 the town voted to build a town poor farm on what is now Town Farm Road.

 Jeffreys’ Neck Road - This history of Jeffreys Neck is from the Agawam Manual and Directory by M.V.B.
 Perley, published in 1888.
 The business of fur-trading and fishing along the New England coast received a new impetus about the beginning of the seventeenth century.
 In 1604 Agawam was the center of Arcadia, so-called in the […]